suobset/skushagra/blog/2024-02-27-newsletter3/index.md

 This newsletter has been fun to write.
 I'll close with a picture I took in Forza Horizon: a game that has been with me since Freshman Year of University.

 ![Forza](./assets/FORZA.png)

+PS: No blog next week, due to midterms.